Let’s Connect on LinkedIn

 The Power of A Deep and Heartfelt Desire

 My dear friend Ava brought me a green candle and little cards with signs and told me to do some manifestation for specific days.
 I believe our thoughts and words have power, shaping the life we create from our hearts.
 I followed her instructions, and on each card, I wrote two words, “Health” and “Education,” and phrases like “Happy, Diverse, Supportive” environment.
 My manifestation worked better than I imagined—I now live in that reality.
 Ava is one of my earth angels and an incredible witch; she has to do this to make money, but she doesn’t have any intention because she is a good human.
 Sharing her love is her superpower.
 Guess what?
-Amazingly, my new company’s main branding color is the same green as the candle, and the cards Ava gave me.
+Amazingly, my new company’s main branding color is the same green as the candle and the cards Ava gave me.
 Some call it synchronicity; some call it coincidence, and I want to call it destiny because there are some things that we cannot explain; there are some decisions made by the universe.
 But of course, I did not sit and wait for it; I worked hard for it.
 My intention created the path I wanted.

 My new job.

 My new job stood out in my offers for its commitment to fostering a nurturing and collaborative atmosphere.
 The interview process was incredibly professional, involving a five-hour interview with many people and thorough, in-depth interviews with my references.
-After receiving the offer, I learned that the position had been open for over a year and that I was the best fit among fifty candidates.
-It was humbling and exhilarating to hear them say I was the best.
+After receiving the offer, I learned that the position had been open for over a year and that I was the best fit among the 15 candidates they selected from the application pool and they conducted similar in-person interviews with the entire team.
+Hearing them say I was the best fit was humbling and exhilarating.
+Let me tell you something; it doesn’t mean “I was the best.”
+I am telling you that sometimes positions call us.
+Sometimes, teams, needs, and dynamics fit greatly into our search, making us the best fit.
+When the external factors we don’t control meet our experiences, skills, and future goals, we become “The Best Fit.”
+Clearly, “The Best Fit” combines all of these.

 When I started, I was greeted with a festive celebration, homemade things, warm hugs, and perfect welcome gifts on my desk.
 The universe granted my wish.
 I am now in a place where I am seen, heard, understood, and welcomed—no toxicity, craziness, or micromanagement.
 It’s a mentally stable, friendly, and growth-oriented environment with a great purpose: to support brilliant girls.
 The food is as good as in 5-star hotels, I have a fireplace in my room, and my commute is just nine minutes.